awslabs/aws-lambda-rust-runtime/README.md

 ## AWS event objects

-This project does not currently include Lambda event struct definitions.
-Instead, the community-maintained [`aws_lambda_events`](https://crates.io/crates/aws_lambda_events) crate can be leveraged to provide strongly-typed Lambda event structs.
+This project includes Lambda event struct definitions, [`aws_lambda_events`](https://crates.io/crates/aws_lambda_events).
+This crate can be leveraged to provide strongly-typed Lambda event structs.
 You can create your own custom event objects and their corresponding structs as well.

 ### Custom event objects